“Switzerland would be a mighty big place if it were ironed flat.” ~ Mark Twain.

 Love this Switzerland itinerary?
 Get it with NO ADS!

 Planning a Switzerland itinerary: Things to know before you go

 It can be a bit overwhelming when deciding to purchase a transport pass for Switzerland as there are quite a few to choose from, each with different benefits.
 Luckily, I’ve done the hard work for you!

 As mentioned earlier, if you prefer not to have the hassle of purchasing transport tickets as you go and would like to use the benefit of free entry into 500+ museums, the Swiss Travel Pass may be the best option for you when using this Switzerland itinerary.

 After calculating the costs of transport in Switzerland without using a pass versus buying a pass, this Switzerland itinerary undoubtedly benefits from the Swiss Half Fare card!
 You can save serious coin by using this card when booking your rail journeys across Switzerland if you decide to follow this itinerary.
-For my trip, I saved almost AUD 400 on transportation by purchasing this pass before my trip, so the outlay of CHF 120.00 made it very worthwhile.
+For my trip, I saved over AUD 400 on transportation by purchasing this pass before my trip, so the outlay of CHF 120.00 made it very worthwhile.

 Without using Swiss Half Fare Card

 Click here to purchase the Swiss Half Fare Card to ensure you receive your 50% discount on trains, boats and buses in Switzerland!